I’ve been a professional comic artist and writer since 1982. It’s in the blood and I can’t help it.

-Since John Law, my creator-owned projects include a pulp-adventure series Red Kelso, an Australian adventure series The Jackaroo — and Morton Stone, Undertaker.
+Since John Law, my creator-owned projects included a pulp adventure series Red Kelso, an Australian adventure series The Jackaroo — and The Undertaker Morton Stone.
 All are at different stages of development or re-development.

 In 1990, I moved to the South-West of Western Australia, having fled the gaudily-lit streets of Sydney and Perth.
 In my never-ending search for the rolling hills and forests of a better place, I moved to southern Tasmania in 2009.
 Lots of hills, lots of forest.
 Check and check.

 I love reading Doc Savage pulps and watching old movies, like the ones with Humphrey Bogart in ’em.
 I dig the old Universal monster movies as well.
 You know, Dracula and Frankenstein.
 (I actually really liked the remake of The Wolfman with Benicio del Toro and Anthony Hopkins.)
 My favourite wine is the 2002 Blue Loft Pinot (hi, Charlie!).